deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 With many problems, you want to test multiple methods of classification to determine which works best (or use several of them in a so-called ensemble that works better than any one method alone).

-## SentenceIterator
+## Sentence Iterator

-Now that we have basic CSV processing, let's make this into something resembling a data pipeline.
-A sentence iterator will help create a semblance of a corpus.
-In this particular case, a "sentence" is actually a document.
-WHY?
-TK So what does this look like?
+Now that we have basic CSV processing, let's make this into the beginnings of a data pipeline.
+A sentence iterator will help create a corpus that will lay the groundwork for further processing later.
+In this particular case, each sentence serves as a "document" in the corpus.

+So what does this corpus look like?

 Our documents have labels, because the data is supervised, and we're implementing a label-aware sentence iterator.
-The core concept of a sentence iterator is it knows where it is in the corpus, and will always be able to retrieve the next sentence and tell us when it's done.
-This is a lot of responsibility, we will want to be able to isolate these functions.
+The core concept of a sentence iterator is that **it knows where it is in the corpus, will always be able to retrieve the next sentence and can tell us when it's done**.
+That's a lot of responsibility, so we'll isolate these functions.
 The core bits of logic are here:

     private List<String> phrases;
     private List<String> labels;
     private int currRecord;
     private SentencePreProcessor preProcessor;

-Our goal is to keep track of which sentence we're on and the current label.
-We do this with the currRecord position.
-We use the text retriever that we built earlier to retrieve the data.

-This separates the responsibility of data retrieval and iteration which encourages good practice in software engineering.
+Our goal is to keep track of which sentence we're on as well as the current label.
+We do that with the currRecord position, and we use the text retriever that we built earlier to retrieve the data.
+This separates the responsibilities of data retrieval and iteration.

-The juicy parts:
+Here are the code's juicy parts:

         try {
             TextRetriever retriever = new TextRetriever();
             this.phrases = retriever.phrases();
             this.labels = retriever.labels();